dtinth/thaiWitter3/README.md

 - **Keyboard based.** You can tweet, favorite, reply, retweet, view threads, view images, and so on... all using keyboard.

-- **Desktop notifications.** Get notified even when you’re working on something else.
+- **Desktop notifications** — Get notified even when you’re working on something else.
 Doesn’t work anymore because it relies on the old `webkitNotifications` API from 2010.

 - **Show Client** — See who uses what to post to Twitter.